Twenty-one days of daily Bible-based devotional

 "inscrutable," meaning they cannot be fully understood or traced.
 This should teach us humility

-since we cannot always grasp God's methods or reasons.
+since we cannot always comprehend God's methods or reasons.
 Instead of relying solely on

 our own understanding, we need to have faith in God's sovereign and mysterious ways.